rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

 After replacing the value, the file should look like the example below (the base64 encoded string should be different):

+>**Note:**
+> The base64 encoded string should be on the same line as `cacerts.pem`, without any newline at the beginning, in between or at the end.

 ```
 ---
 apiVersion: v1